SSAE No. 21 & SSAE No. 22: What You Need to Know

 SSAE No. 21 Key Points

-SSAE No. 21 adds a new section (AT-C Section 206) to the reporting standards that provides your auditor with additional direction as it relates to direct examinations.
-Practitioners would be able to provide an examination opinion for measurements on both financial and non-financial topics related to relevant criteria.
+SSAE No. 21 adds a new section (AT-C Section 206) to the reporting standards that provides your assessor with additional direction as it relates to direct assessments.
+Practitioners would be able to provide an assessment opinion for measurements on both financial and non-financial topics related to relevant criteria.

-Along with the new guidance on direct examinations, SSAE No. 21 also adds clarification for specific terms in AT-C Section 105, Concepts Common to All Attestation Engagements.
+Along with the new guidance on direct assessments, SSAE No. 21 also adds clarification for specific terms in AT-C Section 105, Concepts Common to All Attestation Engagements.

 This amendment will be effective for reports dated on or after June 15, 2022.
 The AICPA has made the guidelines available for practitioners to prepare for implementation.